BestTimesToVisit.com Logo

 transport

-When exploring Toronto, get a PRESTO card for public transit (TTC).
-It's way easier than fumbling for change and offers cheaper fares than single tickets.
-You can load it online or at most subway stations, and it works on GO Transit trains too, making day trips to Niagara Falls or other nearby towns a breeze.
+When exploring Toronto, consider getting a Presto card for public transit (TTC).
+It's way easier than fumbling for exact change and you can load it online or at stations.
+Plus, it works on GO Transit for day trips outside the city, like to Niagara-on-the-Lake.

 food